Olivia-fsm/AIML_interview_coach/README.md

 ## ChangeLog

 ### Recent Updates
+- **New Feature: Wishes**:
+  - Added a dedicated feedback page where users can submit requests for specific algorithms, features, or question types directly via email.

 - **Coding Console Improvements**:
   - **Scroll Fix**: Resolved layout issues to ensure smooth scrolling within the code editor for long solutions.